Agriculture, Environment, and Biodiversity Division (AEB)

 - Marine Biodiversity, Exploitation, and Conservation (MARBEC)

-- Montpellier Ecology Evolution Biodiversity (MEEB)
+- Montpellier Ecology, Evolution, and Biodiversity (MEEB)

-- Infectious Diseases and Vectors Ecology, Genetics, Evolution, and Control (MIVEGEC)
+- Infectious Diseases and Vectors: Ecology, Genetics, Evolution, and Control (MIVEGEC)

 - Montpellier Environmental Research Observatory (OREME)